 In 2015, plans were introduced in Canada to create a Low-Level radioactive waste site in Ontario.
 Ontario Power proposed to bury 200,000 cubic meters of low- and intermediate-level radioactive waste from its nuclear power plants in a thick layer of limestone 680 meters below ground, about a kilometer from Lake Huron.
 The company said the rock is so solid and stable it will contain any possible leakage of harmful radioactivity.

 The Deep Geological Repository Project is a proposal by Ontario Power Generation for the site preparation, construction, operation, decommissioning and abandonment of a deep geological radioactive waste disposal facility for low and intermediate-level radioactive waste.
 The site is proposed to be constructed 1.2 kilometers from Lake Huron.
 The Great Lakes is a drinking source for more than 40 million people in Canada and the United States

-The site is near the Bruce nuclear plant, a mere 70 miles away from Michigan’s Thumb, low and intermediate level wastes are stacking up in above-ground storage.
+The site is near the Bruce nuclear plant, a mere 70 miles away from Michigan’s Thumb, low and intermediate-level wastes are stacking up in above-ground storage.
 Low-level includes worker clothing and tools.
 Typically, they could be radioactive for 100 years.
-Intermediate-level waste which includes filters, reactor parts, and resins, could be a hazard for 100,000 years.
+Intermediate-level waste, including filters, reactor parts, and resins, could be a hazard for 100,000 years.

 The site will be utilized and filled with low-level waste for a period of about 60 years.
-Once full the site will be prepared for abandonment….forever.
+Once full the site is prepared for abandonment….forever.